dalesgit/logseq/pages/SD training Nov 7.md

 		- Shea cf. the way in which our contemporary rituals are too anemic.
 (Ritual studies).
 He's in Banff Canada (because of election?)
 But he needs refueling ...
 		- LS: ask about self-care: "What are you doing to ..." **Tempering** in grief share?
 			- Can turn into avoidance.
+		- LS: You can never go wrong with "Taking a pause"